seanyoung/hyperledger-hip/HIPs/solang.md

 # Abstract

 Solang is a portable compiler for the Solidity language that targets Solana, Substrate (Polkadot), and ewasm.
-It is written in rust, and uses the LLVM libraries as a compiler backend.
+It is written in Rust, and leverages the LLVM infrastructure for the compiler backend.

 # Context

 The Solidity language is the [most popular programming language for smart contracts](https://101blockchains.com/smart-contract-programming-languages/).
-However, the existing Solidity compiler only targets the Ethereum blockchain.
-The Solang project aims to make Solidity available for other blockchains.
+However, the existing Solidity compiler only targets the Ethereum virtual machine.
+The Solang project aims to make Solidity available for other blockchains, and focuses on maintaining compatibility with Solc, so that developers can use their existing codebase for blockchains other than Ethereum with minimanl modifications.

-The purpose of Solang is two-fold: first of all, developers with solidity language knowledgecan develop new smart contracts for non-ethereum blockchains in solidity, so they do not have to learn a new language.
+The purpose of Solang is two-fold: first of all, developers with solidity language knowledge can develop new smart contracts for non-ethereum blockchains in Solidity, so they do not have to learn a new language.
 Secondly, there is a large amount of existing Solidity contracts available, which can be recompiled for a different blockchain.